Workshop

 One end of the shop holds a workbench, lumber rack, and tool cabinet, while still allowing good open space for sawing and assembly.

-My main bench consists of the base from a cheap one purchased when I didn't know any better and a maple top scavenged from the maintenance room of a former employer when they closed up.
-Over time I've added weight, bracing, vises, planing stops, and holdfast holes.
-Despite its modest roots, it is quite sturdy and does not move or rack when sawing or planing - proof you don't need a fancy-schmancy $2500 bench to work wood.
+My main bench consists of the base from a cheap one purchased when I didn't know any better, a maple top scavenged from the maintenance room of a former employer, and enhancements such as bracing and planing stops.
+It is quite sturdy and does not move or rack when sawing or planing.